harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ```

 ### Strings
-A `string` in *HCL* is either a single line of text or a text that spreads over multiple lines.
+A `string` in *HCL* is either a single line of text or text that spreads over multiple lines.
 The following snippet shows, how those two kinds of `string` can be defined:

 ```hcl
 variable "single_line_string" {